Lessons with Mr Steve

 Group classes are also videotaped (www.collabramusic.com), and students are highly encouraged to view parts of their group classes in between sessions with the intention of noticing details of technique they may have missed during actual classes.
 Watching also helps them to begin identifying themselves as performing musicians - a classification they’ll value for a lifetime.
 Lastly, witnessing themselves participating in a group vastly increases their individual confidence and self esteem.

 Music Theory, Ear Training and History (included with both individual and group lessons)

-Mr Sigurdson has always prided himself on the focus he puts on teaching students to hear music with more skill and intention, and to talk about music in a more educated way.
+Mr Steve has always prided himself on the focus he puts on teaching students to hear music with more skill and intention, and to talk about music in a more educated way.
 Getting these requires specific knowledge and training, and they’ll constantly be applying these skills within all their other school activities.

 Lastly, he's passionate about sharing the personal stories of the lives of the great composers with students, showing them how these ordinary people were able to overcome extraordinary challenges with hard work and discipline to create immortal masterpieces that continue to shape our world.

 Optional Video Archives of Lessons and Practice Sessions (requires a very affordable subscription with Collabra Music)